askui/askui/docs/docs/api/06-Configuration/askui-ui-control-client.md

 • **uiControllerUrl**: `string` - Default: `http://localhost:6769`

 This provides the url where the askui UI Controller runs.
-The Client is also connecting to this address.
+The askui UI Control Client is also connecting to this address.
 ___